bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-usage.md

 In the `overlays/dev` directory, you'll need to:

-- create any "patch" files that define differences from the default
+* Create any "patch" files that define differences from the default
-- create kustomization.yaml
+* Create kustomization.yaml

-**Patch Files**
+**Patch files**

 These files should contain individual modifications to a resource.
 For a larger resource, such as a Deployment, it is recommended to create multiple patch files, one for each change.